-Taunton is Somerset’s county town, and it’s a very nice one too, with a lot of events throughout the year, the most well known being the annual flower show in Vivary Park where there’s a high ropes centre and a golf course.
+Taunton is Somerset’s county town, right on the River Tone, and it’s a very nice one too, with a lot of events throughout the year, the most well known being the annual flower show in Vivary Park where there’s a high ropes centre and a golf course.
 Every Thursday the High Street is a bustle with the jolly atmosphere of the Farmers’ Market; people come from far and wide to pile their baskets high with all sorts of locally produced delights.

 Even in these days of the world wide web, Taunton is still busy with shoppers, probably due to the good range of shops and the variety of places to eat.
-If you explore the side streets you’ll find several surprises, like Bath Place and Riverside Place, where you can tuck into scrumptious seafood at Albatross Fish & Seafood.
-Stroll up Hammett Street and have a good look around the glorious St Mary Magdalene Church, then slip down Whirligig Lane for a bite to eat at The Bank.
+If you explore the side streets you’ll find several surprises, like Bath Place and Riverside Place; stroll up Hammett Street and have a good look around the glorious St Mary Magdalene Church, then slip down Whirligig Lane and back to the town centre.